-XT Mobile Shear Reference Guide
+Genesis XP Mobile Shear Reference Guide

-1 Slewing ring - connects the shear head to the shear stick or body; not used on straight shears 2 Sub-head - houses and protects the hydraulic components used for 360° rotation 3 Stick-pin connection location or linkage connection on 3 rd member applications 4 Boom pivot connection location or stick-pin connection on 3 rd member applications 5 Rear cylinder pin for the main cylinder 6 Stick or body - houses and protects the main hydraulic cylinder 7 AutoGuide or puck bolts - the dry torque value for these bolts on all GXT shears is 900 ft-lb \ensuremath{h} 8 Pivot group - includes the end cap, tie rod and tie rod nut 9 Lower shear jaw 10 Chin - keep top edge built up, maintain radiuses in razor blade pocket after build-up and hard-surfacing 11 Razor blade - NEVER insert shims behind 12 Dual guide blades - insert shims between the adjustment plate and blade when setting/adjusting blade gap Note: from the operator's view, the left guide blade may or may not have an adjustment plate.
+Slewing ring - connects the shear head to the shear stick or body: not used on straight shears 2 Shear head - houses and protects the hydraulic components used for 360° rotation Stick-pin connection location or linkage connection on 3rd member applications 3 Boom pivot connection location or stick-pin connection on 3rd member applications 4 5 Rear cylinder pin for the main cylinder 6 Shear stick or body - houses and protects the main hydraulic cylinder 7 AutoGuide or puck bolts - the dry torque value for these bolts on all GXP shears is 900 ft-lb Pivot group - includes the end cap, tie rod and tie rod nut 8 9 Lower shear jaw 10 Chin plate - keep top edge built up, maintain radiuses in razor blade pocket after build-up and hard-surfacing 11 Razor blade - NEVER insert shims behind 12 Dual guide blades - insert shims between the adjustment plate and blade when setting/adjusting blade gap Note: from the operator's view, the left guide blade may or may not have an adjustment plate.
 If not, insert shim(s) directly against the back of the guide blade.
 13 Upper and lower secondary cutting blades.
 Only insert shims behind the lower, placing between the adjustment plate and blade when setting/adjusting blade gap.
 14 Upper and lower primary cutting blades.
 Only insert shims behind the lower, placing between the adjustment plate and blade when setting/adjusting blade gap.
-15 Upper shear jaw - never shim blades in upper jaw 16 Protection strips - raised areas of parent material along the blade pockets on upper and lower jaws, should be flush to 0.010" below the blade faces 17 Rhino horn 18 Tang - parent material under and between the piercing tip blades 19 Piercing tip blades - NEVER insert shims behind
+15 Upper shear jaw - never shim blades in upper jaw 16 Protection strips - raised areas of parent material along the blade pockets on upper and lower jaws, should be flush to 0.010" below the blade faces 17 Rhino horn 18 Tang - parent material between the piercing tip blades.
+Requires build-up and hard-surfacing to keep it even with the front face of the piercing tip.
+Piercing tip blades - NEVER insert shims behind 19